 On virtually every application that we see the common question regarding nicotine use is “have you used tobacco or nicotine in the last 12 months?”
 If you answer yes, then you are a smoker.
-Even 1 cigarette at a nightclub 6 months ago would be considered tobacco use (by most companies).
+Even 1 cigarette at a nightclub 6 months ago would be considered tobacco use for life insurance (by most companies).

 When some of us at TermLife2Go were captive agents for larger call center type agencies (think SelectQuote or AIG Diect), we would have a client who would go through the entire application with us, only to get to that question and have them say “Well, yes, but only once a month when I go out drinking.”
 And just like that, we had to quote a smoker premium that was 2-4 times higher than the premium we had originally quoted.
 Most people do not realize that just one cigarette in the last year would place them into a “smoker” category for life insurance purposes.